apache/zeppelin/docs/usage/rest_api/notebook.md

     <tr>
       <td>Description</td>
       <td>This ```POST``` method clones a note by the given id and create a new note using the given name
           or default name if none given.
+If what you want to copy is a certain version of note, you need to specify the revisionId.
           The body field of the returned JSON contains the new note id.
       </td>
     </tr>